manala/manala-recipes/elao.app.docker/MIGRATION.2022-02.md

 These are the tasks required to cleanup local environments for each `elao.app` based project, before switching to `elao.app.docker`.

-:warning: Ensure you're currently on a vagrant based git branch!
+⚠︎ Ensure you're currently on a vagrant based git branch!

 ```shell
 # Properly destroy vagrant machine